abc1199281/DSP_lab/Ch4_SamplingOfContinuousSignal/Middle_Quantization_Noise_SNR/ReadMe.md

     SNR = 6.02B+10.8 - 20 log_{10}(\frac{X_{m}}{\sigma_{x}})(dB).
    ```

-where sigma x is the power of signal.
+where sigma x is root of the power of signal (if zero mean).

 **Please Note**: It is very **worthy** to  **implement a quantizer** by your own.
 It would be fun and there is a little know-how inside it.
 Once you implement a wrong quantizer, you will never get the correct simulation graph as shown below.
 In my simulation (../lib/Quantizing.m), the curves are very close to theoretical curves in the linear region.